Microcredit Vs. Microfinance

 Simply,Microfinance means the broad spectrum of financial services such as loans, insurance, savings etc. provided to the people of low-income groups.
-Conversely, Microcredit alludes to a small loan provided, at a low-interest rate, to the persons of below poverty line to make them self-employed, i.e. to help the small entrepreneurs start their own business.
+Conversely, Microcreditis a small amount of loan that is provided with a low-interest rate to the people who are below the line of poverty for making them selfemployed.

 Some of the major difference between Microcredit and Microfinance are as follows:

 |Definition||Micro-credit is the small loan facility provided to the people with less earning, to motivate them to become self-employed.||Micro-finance refers to the number of financial services provided to the small entrepreneurs and enterprises who cannot take shelter of banks for banking and other services.|

 |Services||Micro-credit includes only credit form of activities.||Micro-finance includes credit activities and non-credit activities like savings, pension, insurance, etc.|